Anyscale raises $40 million to launch a managed service for distributed computing workloads

 Anyscale, the startup behind the open source project Ray, today closed a $40 million funding round.
 A company spokesperson says the capital will be put toward growing the ecosystem around Ray and promoting Anyscale’s first commercial offering, a managed Ray platform.

-The types of distributed computing involved with AI and machine learning are often fraught with challenges.
-That’s because distributed systems vary in terms of how difficult they are to implement.
+The types of distributed computing involved with AI and machine learning are often fraught with challenges because distributed systems vary in terms of how difficult they are to implement.
 Engineers working with distributed computing must test for all aspects of device and network failure, considering all the permutations of failures and bugs that a distributed system can encounter.

 That’s where Anyscale comes in.
 Its solution enables developers to share and run distributed projects using a no-frills set of tools.
 The company was founded by the creators of Ray, which was developed at the University of California, Berkeley’s RISELab, a five-year intensive computer science research lab.